Skip to Main Content

 • Seal or replace your window wells: If water isn’t getting into your home via a crack, then you’re going to want to take a look at your window wells.
 Unsealed or older window wells can crack over time, and you’ll need to seal or replace them if you want to keep your basement dry.

-It may be harder to waterproof an older home than it is to clean up a new one, but that doesn’t mean it’s impossible.
-Reach out to one of Richmond’s contractors for help retaking your basement today.
+It may be harder to waterproof an older home than to clean up a new one, but that doesn’t mean it’s impossible.
+Contact JES Foundation Repair for help reclaiming a dry basement today!

 Publish Date: